Villa des Oliviers

-The Villa des Oliviers is a historic Moorish Revival architecture building in El Biar near Algiers.
-Since 1963, it has been the residence of the French ambassador in Algeria.
+The Villa des Oliviers (/fr/) is a historic Moorish Revival architecture building in El Biar near Algiers.
+Since 1963, it has been the residence of the French ambassador to Algeria.

 Name

 The name of the villa does not come from olive trees (oliviers) but from the Olivier family which lived there for a quarter century after 1881.
 Even so, there are olive trees in the villa's garden.
 Depending on sources, they are described either as predating the villa's construction, or as planted after 1962 by a French ambassador from Provence.

 History

 The villa was purchased in 1835 by Ms (Princess) de Mir.
 In 1838 it became the property of John Frédérik Schultze, consul of Sweden and Norway, and his wife Frances, who nicknamed it La Calorama (meaning "beautiful view" in Greek).
 It was bought by Victor Olivier in 1881.

 Maxime Weygand, then the General Delegate in French Africa for Vichy France, stayed at the villa during a brief visit in Algiers in late 1940.
 It then became the Algiers residence of Alphonse Juin, who in November 1941 had succeeded Weygand as commander of the Vichy regime's military forces in North Africa.
 Juin was staying there during Operation Torch.